sschepanski/CWEMetaAnalysis/README.md

 ## Contributions

-This project analysis was conducted by **Dr. Steven Schepanski** and represents a comprehensive study into the effects of hypnotherapy and aromatherapy on relaxation outcomes.
-It is part of the manuscript by Bogdanski et al.
+This project analysis was conducted by **Dr. Steven Ngandeu Schepanski**, Florian Batta and several Co-Authors.
+It is part of the manuscript by Ngandeu Schepanski, Batta et al.

 ## License